 Can breast implants last 30 years?

-While we have stressed throughout this post that set timeframes are only used for guidance purpose and breast implants don’t have expiry dates, they are still not impervious to natural wear and tear and deterioration.
+While we have stressed throughout this post that set timeframes are only used for guidance purposes and breast implants don’t have expiry dates, they are still not impervious to natural wear and tear and deterioration.

 If you push past the 20-year mark, you could increase your risk of injuries and health complications if you do not have your breast implants assessed by a professional.